thingsboard/thingsboard.github.io/docs/user-guide/install/windows.md

 **NOTE**: Please allow up to 90 seconds for the Web UI to start.

-Now you can login to Thingsboard using the default user credentials, that were created upon install:
+Now you can login to Thingsboard using the default user credentials, that was created upon install:

 ```text
 username: sysadmin@thingsboard.org
 password: sysadmin
 ```

-Congradulations!
+Congratulations!
 You have successfully installed Thingsboard as a service on your Windows machine!

 ##### Troubleshooting